 The very real, surging global threat of antimicrobial resistance needs to be seen in the context of preparedness.
 AMR is one of the greatest health threats of our age.
 We all face great risks if our antibiotics are no longer effective.
 Regular medical interventions may be impossible to perform due to the risk of untreatable infections.
 We can mitigate the risk by acting together and include AMR preparedness in the pandemic treaty.

-ReAct Europe briefing note
+ReAct Europe briefing note before session

 Lack of equitable, affordable and timely access to health commodities in low- and middle-income countries has been one of the most pressing issues during COVID-19 pandemic.
 Establishing clear rules to ensure global equitable access to protective equipment and biomedical tools such as vaccines, diagnostics and medicines in the advent of the outbreak of a new pandemic will therefore likely be a central element of a new agreement.
 With antibiotic resistance – often highlighted as the next global pandemic – it is of course essential that such rules cover antibiotics, and particularly, that it considers the importance of also ensuring stewardship of these medicines in times of crisis.